nxp-imx/imx-sm/sm/doc/rn_cl.md

 ----------

 Added support for dynamic adjustments of NVIC IRQ priorities to allow fairness/prioritization among SM event processing.

+As part of this change, the base GPIO1 interrupt handler was moved to board code (requires the board GPIO1 handler be renamed).
+Board code was also added to prioritize the GPIO1 interrupt.
+Customers using the GPIO1 interrupt will require similar changes. **Without the name change the GPIO1 interrupt handler will not run even though the code will compile.**

 SM-71: Enable/disable VDD_ARM on AP LM boot/shutdown {#RN_DETAIL_SM_71}
 ----------